dokutan/macroKeyboard/README.md

 ## Backends

 Currently three backends with slightly different features are available.
-To disable support for a particular backend simply comment out one of the #define statements in macroKeyboard.cpp .
+To disable support for a particular backend simply comment out the appropriate lines in the makefile.

 Backend | Dependencies | Notes
 ---|---|---